sondregj/boml/versions/en/toml-v0.5.0.md

 Filename Extension
 ------------------

-TOML files should use the extension `.toml`.
+BOML files should use the extension `.boml`.

 MIME Type
 ---------

-When transferring TOML files over the internet, the appropriate MIME type is `application/toml`.
+When transferring BOML files over the internet, the appropriate MIME type is `application/boml`.

 Comparison with Other Formats
 -----------------------------

-In some ways TOML is very similar to JSON: simple, well-specified, and maps easily to ubiquitous data types.
+In some ways BOML is very similar to JSON: simple, well-specified, and maps easily to ubiquitous data types.
 JSON is great for serializing data that will mostly be read and written by computer programs.
-Where TOML differs from JSON is its emphasis on being easy for humans to read and write.
+Where BOML differs from JSON is its emphasis on being easy for humans to read and write.
 Comments are a good example: they serve no purpose when data is being sent from one program to another, but are very helpful in a configuration file that may be edited by hand.

-The YAML format is oriented towards configuration files just like TOML.
+The YAML format is oriented towards configuration files just like BOML.
 For many purposes, however, YAML is an overly complex solution.
-TOML aims for simplicity, a goal which is not apparent in the YAML specification: http://www.yaml.org/spec/1.2/spec.html
+BOML aims for simplicity, a goal which is not apparent in the YAML specification: http://www.yaml.org/spec/1.2/spec.html

 The INI format is also frequently used for configuration files.
 The